 What is Predictive Analysis?

 Predictive analysis is the branch of data analysis that is mainly used to predict future events or outcomes.
 It is solely based on data-driven approaches and techniques to reach conclusions or solutions.
-The analysis mainly uses analytical techniques and predictive modeling to find relevant patterns in large data sets; in turn, these patterns can be used to make various opportunities in the businesses by identifying the risk and benefits.
+The analysis mainly uses analytical techniques and predictive modelling to find relevant patterns in large data sets; in turn, these patterns can be used to make various opportunities in businesses by identifying the risk and benefits.
 The predictive Modeling Technique is an anticipatory technique for forward-looking solutions and insights to assess any situation.

 Most of the processes in predictive analysis incorporate machine learning terminologies and algorithms for model building, especially to train the models.